GenSpectrum/silo-benchmark-ci/docs/help_text.md

 what's shown on <https://silo-benchmarks.genspectrum.org/>

 The input datasets are in `~/silo-benchmark-datasets/`.
-Please never modify existing datasets, it would invalidate existing results.
+Please never modify existing datasets, it would render existing results incomparable [1].
 Add a new subdirectory (besides `SC2open` and `west_nile`) if you want to add a different dataset.
-You can refer to it by name via the `BENCHMARK_DATASET_NAME` custom parameter in the `custom_parameters_set` field in the config file, see below for where to find that.
+You can refer to it by name via the `DATASET` custom parameter in the `custom_parameters` field in the config file (see below for where to find the config file).

+[1] other than change their format to adapt to newer project versions, if necessary, but then make a new versioned subdirectory as mentioned in the next paragraph

+The dataset files are not directly below those directories, but in subdirectories naming versions of the target project (SILO); either tag names or commit ids work for that (prefer tag names for readability).
+The files should be equivalent for all versions (i.e. should not have a secondary effect on performance).
+You can use symlinks to avoid copying unchanged files.

 # Configuration